Skip to content

 copyhackers

+Can you imagine earning $1,000 per single article?
 Chances are, most of you can’t – Copyhackers does, though.

 45) Narratively

-Narratively is a great example of the websites that pay you to write short stories and personal essays.
+Narratively is an example of the websites that pay you to write short stories and personal essays.
+Aside from high-quality content, the platform requires you to also submit graphics.

-These days Narratively pays between $200-$300 per submission.
+These days, Narratively pays between $200 and $300 per submission.

 47) Make A Living Writing